joohoi/acme-dns/README.md

 1) Install [Go 1.9 or newer](https://golang.org/doc/install)

-2) Clone this repo: `git clone https://github.com/joohoi/acme-dns $GOPATH/src/acme-dns`

-3) Build ACME-DNS: `go build`
+2) Install acme-dns: `go get github.com/joohoi/acme-dns/...`

-4) Edit config.cfg to suit your needs (see [configuration](#configuration))
+3) Edit config.cfg to suit your needs (see [configuration](#configuration)). `acme-dns` will read the configuration file from `/etc/acme-dns/config.cfg` or `./config.cfg`

-5) Run acme-dns.
+4) Run acme-dns.
 Please note that acme-dns needs to open a privileged port (53, domain), so it needs to be run with elevated privileges.

 ## Using Docker